-The purpose of the overcharge protection is to avoid severe events caused by an overcharging, for example it interrupts the current or voltage or limits it to an acceptable value.
+The purpose of the overcharge protection is to verify the functionality of the overvoltage protection, i.e. that the RESS is protected against excessive voltage levels outside of the cell spec. to avoid severe events caused by an overcharging, for example it interrupts the current or voltage or limits it to an acceptable value.